iTzTalha/med-assist/README.md

 * Patients can also cancel an appointment, in which case that slot becomes available for someone else to book.

 ## Contributing
-Contributions to the Splitwise Clone project are welcome!
+Contributions to the project are welcome!
 If you find any bugs or have suggestions for improvements, feel free to open an issue or submit a pull request.

 ## Show Your Support
 Give a ⭐️ if you like this project!